eirikhanasand/c/README.md

 # Basics
-Repository for very simple ideas and basic files
+Repository for very simple ideas and basic files.
 Some are unchecked and uncommented.
-Meant to be a all works folder.
+Shows all work completed to date.